GeekyGhost/ComfyUI-Geeky-LatentSyncWrapper/README.md

 6. Connect to the LatentSync1.5 node
 7. Run the workflow

+### For Single Images:
+1. Load a single image using ComfyUI's image loader
+2. Load an audio file using ComfyUI audio loader
+3. Connect to the LatentSync1.5 node with the single image mode enabled
+4. Adjust parameters as needed
+5. Run the workflow

+### For Batch Images:
+1. Load multiple images using ComfyUI's batch image loader or image list to batch node
+2. Load an audio file using ComfyUI audio loader
+3. Connect to the LatentSync1.5 node with the batch processing mode enabled
+4. Adjust parameters as needed
+5. Run the workflow

-The processed video will be saved in ComfyUI's output directory.
+The processed video or images will be saved in ComfyUI's output directory.

 ### Node Parameters:
+- `input_type`: Select between video, single image, or batch images
-- `video_path`: Path to input video file
+- `video_path`: Path to input video file (for video mode)
+- `image`: Input single image (for single image mode)
+- `image_batch`: Input batch of images (for batch image mode)
-- `audio`: Audio input from AceNodes audio loader
+- `audio`: Audio input from ComfyUI audio loader
 - `seed`: Random seed for reproducible results (default: 1247)
 - `lips_expression`: Controls the expressiveness of lip movements (default: 1.5)
   - Higher values (2.0-3.0): More pronounced lip movements, better for expressive speech